paulduchesne/pike-cooper/README.md

 # Pike-Cooper

-Dataset from Andrew Pike and Ross Cooper's [Australian Film 1900-1977](https://www.roninfilms.com.au/video/2221/0/2245.html) with [Wikidata](https://www.wikidata.org) identifiers.
+Dataset from Andrew Pike and Ross Cooper's [Australian Film 1900-1977](https://www.roninfilms.com.au/video/2221/0/2245.html) with relevant [Wikidata](https://www.wikidata.org) identifiers.

 ### Queries

-Note that these queries require the [pandas](https://pypi.org/project/pandas/) and [requests](https://pypi.org/project/requests/) libraries.

 Is Wikidata ID valid?
 This query will return a dataframe of all entries which are no longer active, either due to redirection or deletion.